ServiceNow (Flow Designer) v2

 This page contains instructions for the built-in ServiceNow (Flow Designer) v2 workflow created for integrations using the new Everbridge Flow Designer app.
 If this is your first time integrating xMatters with ServiceNow, we recommend that you start your integration with this workflow, which allows you to connect more components between the two systems and features functionality improvements to existing tools in current integrations such as ‘Incident Alerts’ and ‘Engage with xMatters’.

-ServiceNow (Flow Designer) v2 is an xMatters workflow that uses the Everbridge Flow Designer app to become the voice and interface of an automation engine.
+ServiceNow (Flow Designer) v2 is an xMatters workflow that uses the Everbridge Flow Designer app for ServiceNow to become the voice and interface of an automation engine.
 It is the updated version of the ServiceNow (Flow Designer) workflow, which uses the legacy xMatters app.
 ServiceNow (Flow Designer) v2 improves on the ‘Incident Alerts’ and ‘Engage with xMatters’ integrations, expanding their functionalities and allowing further integration between ServiceNow and xMatters.

 How it works